-This the famous "Ah-ha" or "Eureka" experience celebrated in ancient and modern literature when the creative process is described in the arts and sciences.
+This the famous "Aha" or "Eureka" experience of insight celebrated in ancient and modern literature as well as current neuroscience (Ehrenberg, 2010) is illustrated in figure 1c.
 Creative insight, problem solving & healing often seem to happen spontaneously.
 Subjects are usually surprised and delighted when they receive a creative thought.
 Many people automatically dismiss their own originality as worthless since it has never been reinforced in their early life experience.
 The therapist's main job at this stage is to help the subject recognize and appreciate the value of the "new" and creative that usually emerges spontaneously and unheralded.
 Often the subject may have already thought of the options that come up for problem solving at this stage but dismissed them since they were never validated.
 Here we strongly support them!